kjicodes/climotion-api/README.md

 # Climotion

 A weather-aware workout planner.
 Enter your city to get current weather conditions and a recommendation on whether to work out indoors or outdoors.
-Select your workout type, target muscle groups, and preferred difficulty level to receive personalised exercise recommendations tailored to both your preferences and the weather.
+Select your workout type, target muscle groups, and preferred difficulty level to receive personalized exercise recommendations tailored to both your preferences and the weather.

 ## Tech Stack

-- Python
-- Django
+- **Backend:** Python, Django
+- **Frontend:** HTML, CSS
-- SQLite
+- **Database:** SQLite (development)
-- OpenWeatherMap API
-- API Ninjas Exercises API
+- **APIs:** OpenWeatherMap API, API Ninjas Exercises API

 ## Features

-- City-based weather lookup using OpenWeatherMap geocoding
-- Displays temperature, feels like, and daily high/low
+- City-based weather lookup with current conditions, temperature, and daily high/low
-- Suggests indoor or outdoor workout based on conditions and temperature
+- Indoor or outdoor workout recommendation based on live weather and temperature
-- Workout type selection (e.g. strength, cardio, flexibility)
+- Workout type — cardio, strength training, or stretching — and difficulty level selection
-- Muscle group targeting and difficulty level selection
+- Target muscle group selection for strength training
-- Exercise recommendations based on user preferences via API Ninjas
+- Personalized exercise recommendations based on user preferences

 ## Running Locally